Pilgrim badge: Manufacture and use

-Pilgrim badges were cheaply mass-produced in bronze, cuttle-bone or limestone moulds or, less frequently, by die-stamping.
+Pilgrim badges were cheaply mass-produced, cast in moulds made of bronze, cuttle-bone or limestone, or, less frequently, by die-stamping.
 Their easy reproducibility and modest media meant that they were affordable to a wide range of people.
 British pilgrim badges often have an integral pin and clasp on the reverse whereas continental European badges more usually have sewing loops, but this is not a hard and fast rule.
 Pilgrims wore badges on their outer clothing and hats or around the neck to show where they had been on pilgrimage.
 Some were designed to be fixed to the top of pilgrim staffs.
 Freshly cast, lead alloy is shiny and bright but it tarnishes rapidly.

 To make thin, lead alloy badges, makers would have to create a eutectic alloy.
 Only at a specific ratio would lead and tin cast thin enough to make the most of the cheapest metal.
 The quality of pilgrim badges varied considerably, with some being naive and crudely made and others displaying great craftsmanship and skill.
 Ampullae, vessels for holy water or oil, were harder to make than badges, necessitating a process called slush casting.
 Much rarer examples were made in precious metals for the wealthy; these have mostly been recycled for their valuable materials over the centuries.

 By the later Middle Ages, thin, precious metal badges were being produced that were perfectly designed for being sewn into books.
 Manuscripts survive with badges still in them, or imprints on the pages where they once were.
 It is often possible to identify the shrine from the imprint.
 As artists became increasingly fascinated by illusionism or the trompe l'oeil technique, representations of pilgrim badges painted into the margins of prayer books appear.

 The most popular shrines sold over 100,000 badges a year, making pilgrim badges the first mass-produced tourist souvenir.
 In 1520, the church at Regensbury sold over 120,000 badges to medieval pilgrims, after a drastic shortage the previous year.

+There are some suggestions that pilgrims could request food from people living along the pilgrimage route, with shell-shaped badges being used to measure out portions small enough they could be donated without leaving the donor short.